Ben Lomond Mountain AVA

-Ben Lomond Mountain is an American Viticultural Area (AVA) in Santa Cruz County, California located on the coastal edge of the Santa Cruz Mountains.
-It was recognized on January 8, 1988 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition submitted by Mr. Michael R. Holland to establish a viticultural area to be known as "Ben Lomond Mountain."
+Ben Lomond Mountain is an American Viticultural Area (AVA) located in Santa Cruz County, California on the coastal edge of the Santa Cruz Mountains.
+It was established as the nation's 97^{th}, the states's 57^{th} and the county's third appellation on December 7, 1987 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition submitted by Mr. Michael R. Holland to establish a viticultural area to be named "Ben Lomond Mountain."

-It lies within the boundaries of the multi-county Central Coast and the Santa Cruz Mountains viticultural areas.
-Ben Lomond Mountain viticultural area encompasses approximately 38400 acre where nine separate vineyard operations were established with approximately 69.5 acre under vine.
-In addition, two other vineyards are in the development stages with a proposed planting of 330 acre.
+It lies within the boundaries of the vast 1.42 e6acre multi-county Central Coast and the local Santa Cruz Mountains viticultural areas.
+Ben Lomond Mountain AVA encompasses approximately 38400 acre where, at the outset, nine separate vineyard operations were established with approximately 69.5 acre under vine.
+In addition, two other vineyards were in development stages with a proposed planting of 330 acre.